BigJk/clai-obsidian/README.md

 The plugin supports various template tags that can be inserted using the `Insert Template Statement` command:

+### Interactive Variables
+- `{{ .Input }}`: Prompts the user for input when the workflow is run.
+The entered text will be inserted at this position.
+- `{{ .AskForNote }}`: Opens a file selector to choose a note from your vault.
+The content of the selected note will be inserted at this position.

 ### File Operations
 - `{{ call .File "./path/to/file.md" }}`: Inserts the entire contents of the specified file
 - `{{ call .SampleFiles "./folder/" n meta }}`: Inserts `n` random files from the specified folder.
 If `meta` is true, the filename will be passed to the LLM as metadata